gearglow/ReptiliaWithATwist/The List.md

 The first thing Harry examined were the trunks.
 Most of them were the standard Hogwarts 'Firstie' trunk, but there were a few with substantial enhancements.
 A couple were even listed as "residential" trunks, which, when Harry opened them, turned out to contain an entire house's-worth of rooms inside.

 "Dobby, come look at this and tell me what you think," Harry called.
 She'd found that one of the residential trunks was made of *lignum vitae* of all things, which, according to the primer on Enchanting she'd devoured this morning, meant it could handle a much larger amount of magic without overloading.
-It also seemed to have a rather sizable runestone locus, though she couldn't find the stone that should have been inside.
-With no runestones, the interior of the trunk defaulted to a 10ft^3^ room, containing only the locus pedestal and the ladder out.
+It also seemed to have a rather sizable rune schema locus, though she couldn't find the stone that should have been inside.
+With no rune schema, the interior of the trunk defaulted to a 10ft^3^ room, containing only the locus pedestal and the ladder out.

 "D'you think," she continued, "that a trunk like this could handle a dueling chamber without burning out?"